Vahe-Vardanyan/task_management/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js and npm installed on your machine.
-- MySQL server installed and running.
+- MongoDb server installed and running.
 - An IDE or text editor such as Visual Studio Code.

 ## Getting Started